Orthoptic Training in the USA

 Training is a full-time 24 month post-graduate clinical program.

-An orthoptist is an allied healthcare professional who specializes in the diagnosis and treatment of disorders related to eye movements, binocular vision, and visual function.
-They work with patients of all ages, from infants to the elderly.
+A certified orthoptist is an allied healthcare professional who specializes in diagnosing and treating eye movement, binocular vision, and visual function disorders across all ages, from infancy to the elderly.
 They assess, diagnose and manage conditions that affect visual development and binocular function such as eye misalignment, eye movement control, amblyopia, and more.
 They function under the direction of a supervising physician as the mid-level provider and are primarily found in a pediatric and neuro-ophthalmology clinic.
 Orthoptists’ educational background is extensive, and therefore they have high levels of clinical responsibility and complex diagnostic and therapeutic skills.
 They play a pivotal role in educating patients and their family about their visual condition, treatment options, and how to manage their condition on a day-to-day basis.

 • Before you apply